varshakr1298/OpenCV-Computer-Vision--1-/README.md

 # OpenCV Computer-Vision
-Assignment Day1 of OpenCV workshop by GirlScript India Summit
+Assignments of OpenCV, workshop by GirlScript India Summit